LucasDelfino92/morrowindsharp/main.md

 ```

 [**Blighted Blight**](https://www.nexusmods.com/morrowind/mods/48631)
 Implements the possibility of contracting blight diseases while out in a blight storm.
 For use with **Watch the Skies**, which includes an increasing chance of Blight throughout Vvardenfell before the Main Quest is complete.
-For a standalone implementation of said feature, check out [**Creeping Blight**](https://www.nexusmods.com/morrowind/mods/47904).
+For a standalone implementation of said feature, see [**Creeping Blight**](https://www.nexusmods.com/morrowind/mods/47904).

 [**Weather Adjuster**](https://www.nexusmods.com/morrowind/mods/46816)
 Visual weather editor which allows for user-made presets.